sergiocollado/potpourri/Notes_on_linux.md

 - groupadd - create a new group http://man7.org/linux/man-pages/man8/groupadd.8.html
 - groupdel - delete a group http://man7.org/linux/man-pages/man8/groupdel.8.html
 - groupmod - modify a group definition on the system http://man7.org/linux/man-pages/man8/groupmod.8.html
+- chgrp - modify a file or folder group ownership

 to add a given user to a group, is done: